arg7/vcda/README.md

 ALU ADD; // mapped from ‘+’ symbol
 ```

-In case of STRSTR operation, SIMD instruction searches for substring, pointed by [R0] in string pointed by [R1].
-VL is set to string length, Stride\_R0 to the length of substring and Stride\_R1 is not used.
-STRSTR returns in R2 value of -1, in case if match not found, or positive index of matched subsring.
+In case of LOOKUP operation, SIMD instruction searches for slice at [R0] in vector at [R1].
+VL is set to vector length, Stride\_R0 to the length of slice and Stride\_R1 is not used.
+LOOKUP returns value of -1 in R2, if match not found, or positive index of matched slice.
 Stride_R2 must be 1 for forward search and -1 for reverse search.
 ADT uint8 set data type to char, but in general any data type can be used.

-To find next occurrence, just repeat ALU STRSTR instruction, it will return next occurrence, if any.
+To find next occurrence, just repeat ALU LOOKUP instruction, it will return next occurrence, if any.

 Example: to find index of substring “the” in string “Here they come”
 ```
-SIMD (R2 = StrStr(“Here they come”, “the”))
+SIMD (R2 = LOOKUP("Here they come", "the"))
 ```
 Which translates to:
 ```
-s0001: db “Here they come”
-s0002: db “the”
 LI SIMD_CTRL, sizeof(s0001) << HWS; // vl = string size, stride_r2 = 0
 LI SIMD_STRIDE, sizeof(s0002); stride_r0 = size of substring, stride_r1 = 0
 LI R1, @s0001; // load string address in R1
 LI R0, @s0002; // load substring address in R0
 ADT uint8;     // set type to char
-ALU STRSTR;    // perform search
+ALU LOOKUP;    // perform search
+s0001: alloc uint8[] = "Here they come"
+s0002: uint8[] = "the"
 ```
 Example: realize memset( buf, sizeof(buf), 0x55) with SIMD macro: